Assess the quality of a scholarly journal

 - Did the publisher or journal sign the San Francisco Declaration on Research Assessment (DORA)?

 - Does Web of Science or VABB list the journal?

-- For researchers in life sciences: JANE (Journal/Author Name Estimator) suggests possible journals to publish in on the basis of your article title or abstract.
+- For researchers in life sciences: JANE (Journal/Author Name Estimator) suggests possible journals to publish in based on your article's title or abstract.

 Open access journals

 - Is the journal listed on The Directory of Open Access Journals (DOAJ)?
 DOAJ tests every journal against the Principles of Transparency and Best Practice in Scholarly Publishing.